mfp/obigstore/README.md

     $ omake test

-You can then install at once obigstore, extprot and ocaml-leveldb with:
+You can then install at once the obigstore, extprot and ocaml-leveldb libraries with:

     $ omake install